slamice/wri/hipsters/random.md

 ---------

-Chinese lady "socks socks underwear tanktop!"

----------

 The stars look insane
 The stars are insane

+---------